uniquepersun/HackClub_animation/README.md

 # HackClub_animation
-It is a stroke animation  see [here](https://codepen.io/abhay-tomar-the-selector/pen/WNVRdzM)
+It is a HackClub stroke animation  see [here](https://codepen.io/abhay-tomar-the-selector/pen/WNVRdzM)